Alternative Dispute Resolution (ADR)

 Consumers can be represented or assisted by a third party.

-Consumers do not need to get any independent advice from a solicitor to access our services.
+Consumers do not need to seek independent legal advice to access our services.

 The legal effect of the outcome of our procedure is binding on our members, not on the consumer.